malc-u/SomeoneKnowsSomething/TESTING.md

 - 8 errors related to use of `{{ url_for }}` in all links in the sidebar and logo.
 All left unfixed as linked correctly as advised in [Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/#)
 - 1 error related to missing alt in logo - this was fixed, alt addded
 - 3 errors informing about not allowed text in element `ul` - these were `{% else %}`, `{% endif %}` and `{% if 'username' in session %}`.
 Left unchanged as the statments are valid [Jinja control structures](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-control-structures)

+#### flash-alerts.html

+Validation brings 1 warning and 2 errors exactly the same as a warning and first 2 errors in previously validated pages.
+Action not taken as not required - reasons detailed in the previous occurences.